When Should Water Be Tested for Legionella Bacteria?

 Are you wondering if you are required by law to test your hot and cold water systems for legionella bacteria?
 Maybe you already know that your business doesn’t legally require it unless there is a specific need for legionella testing.
-In that case, how can you tell if a need exists and what should you do?
+In that case, how can you tell if a need exists, how often you should test and what should you do?

 Legionella testing guidance from the HSE